easyling/tech-manual/advanced-settings.md

 # Advanced capabilities

-Easyling offers an ever-expanding host of advanced features with far-reaching impacts.
+The Translation Proxy offers an ever-expanding host of advanced features with far-reaching impacts.

 *Increased Usage Alarm*: the Proxy Application can be configured to send out an email alert if increased resource usage is detected on a project.
 Alert thresholds can be configured on a per-project basis, with respect to pageviews per second, added source words per second, or translated words per second, or any combination of these.
 Notification emails come with a cooldown timer: after an alert condition is triggered, no new alerts are sent for the specified time (defaults to 60 minutes, can be configured by the project owners, minimum of 15 minutes).